AguaClara/Textbook/Clarification/Clarifier_Design.rst

 .. figure:: ../Images/circuit_base.png
     :height: 300px
     :align: center
-    :alt: Sedimentation tank as a circuit.
+    :alt: Clarification tank as a circuit.

-    Sedimentation tank as a circuit.
+    Clarification tank as a circuit.

-:numref:`figure_circuit_base` shows flow through a sedimentation system in which there are two sedimentation bays working in parallel.
+:numref:`figure_circuit_base` shows flow through a clarifier in which there are two clarifier bays working in parallel.
 Each bay has multiple components through which piezometric head changes; wherever a resistor symbol is shown, it means that there is a difference in piezometric head in that section of pipe.
 We want to understand what is going on between the influent channel and the effluent channel so that we can design to control head loss and fluid flow.

 Remember, the goal is to have even flow distribution.
 It is bad if different flow paths have different head losses or changes in piezometric head.
-We must consider this between sedimentation bays (comparing each bay to each other) and within a single sedimentation bay (comparing the flows at different points within the sedimentation bay).
+We must consider this between clarifier bays (comparing each bay to each other) and within a single clarifier bay (comparing the flows at different points within the clarifier bay).
 We want to limit differences in "resistance" to ensure equal flow distribution.
 Therefore, we define

 .. _heading_Good_v_Bad_Hl:

 - Anything that makes parallel flow paths different is "bad" head loss.
 - Anything that increases head loss through all of the paths, to make differences between the paths less significant, is "good" head loss.

 We can artificially introduce the second form of head loss to dominate the resistance and render small variations due to pressure recovery insignificant.
-We will go through each part of the sedimentation tank to understand how these goals drive AguaClara designs.
+We will go through each part of the clarifier to understand how these goals drive AguaClara designs.
 As we learn about each component, we will attempt to categorize its contribution into creating "good" or "bad" head loss.

-.. _heading_Sed_Tank_Influent_Channel:
+.. _heading_Clarifier_Influent_Channel:

 Inlet Channel
 --------------------

-After water exits the flocculator, it is ready for sedimentation.
+After water exits the flocculator, it is ready for clarification.
 In AguaClara plants, there is one flocculator per treatment train.
-However, depending on the plant flow rate, one plant may have multiple sedimentation units operating in parallel; we call each of these sedimentation units a 'bay' or a 'tank'.
-Because there may be multiple sedimentation bays, we have to distribute flocculated water between the bays.
-To do this, we have an **influent channel** shown in :numref:`figure_influent_channel_bays`, which receives water from the flocculator and passes it to the sedimentation bays.
+However, depending on the plant flow rate, one plant may have multiple clarifiers operating in parallel; we call each of these clarifier units a 'bay'.
+Because there may be multiple clarifier bays, we have to distribute flocculated water between the bays.
+To do this, we have an **influent channel** shown in :numref:`figure_influent_channel_bays`, which receives water from the flocculator and passes it to the clarifier bays.
 The channel is long, concrete, and relatively shallow.
-The objective of the channel is to distribute water and flocs to the sedimentation bays without allowing any settling of flocs in the influent channel.
+The objective of the channel is to distribute water and flocs to the clarifier bays without allowing any settling of flocs in the influent channel.
 The minimum velocity in the influent channel is about 0.15 mm/s to prevent flocs from settling.
-In the bottom of the channel, there are pipes that lead to the bottom of each sedimentation bay.
+In the bottom of the channel, there are pipes that lead to the bottom of each clarifier bay.

 .. _figure_influent_channel_bays:

 .. figure:: ../Images/influent_channel_bays.png
     :height: 300px
     :align: center
-    :alt: Influent channel with pipes leading to different sedimentation bays.
+    :alt: Influent channel with pipes leading to different clarifier bays.

-    Influent channel with pipes leading to different sedimentation bays.
+    Influent channel with pipes leading to different clarifier bays.

 An important question is consider is whether or not the water in the influent channel gets evenly distributed between the different bays.
 If it does not get evenly distributed, which bay will receive the most water?
 We know from our understanding of fluids and flow distribution that in a pipe (or channel) with multiple orifices that is closed at one end, the distribution of flow is nonuniform along the length of the pipe; it is decelerating.
 This nonuniformity is due to conversion of kinetic energy into potential energy as the flow decelerates.
 This deceleration results in an increase in the piezometric head in the direction of flow.